top of page

 IMG_5771.JPG

-I'm a perinatal psychologist, which means I work with parents, pregnancy, and the early years of family life.
-While I assess adults at all life stages, my perinatal training gives me a unique lens.
+I'm a perinatal psychologist, which means I understand the profound developmental and relational changes that happen during pregnancy, birth, and early parenting.
+While I assess and work with adults at all life stages, my perinatal training gives me a unique lens, one that recognises becoming a parent is not just an event, it's a process of transformation.

 Here's why that matters: